UFAL-DSG/alex/alex/applications/PublicTransportInfoCS/slu/README.rst

 Available data
 --------------

-At this moment there we have only data which were automatically generated using handcrafted SLU (HDC SLU) parser on the transcribed audio.
+At this moment, we only have data which were automatically generated using our handcrafted SLU (HDC SLU) parser on the transcribed audio.
 In general, the quality of the automatic annotation is very good.

 The data can be prepared using the ``prapare_data.py`` script.
-It assumes that there exist the ``indomain_data`` directory with links to directories with ``asr_transcribed.xml`` files.
-Then it uses these files to extract transcriptions and generate automatic transcriptions using the PTICSHDCSLU parser from the ``hdc_slu.py`` file.
+It assumes that there exist the ``indomain_data`` directory with links to directories containing ``asr_transcribed.xml`` files.
+Then it uses these files to extract transcriptions and generate automatic SLU annotations using the PTICSHDCSLU parser from the ``hdc_slu.py`` file.

 The script generates the following files: